Where to See Florida Keys Deer

 Just visit the National Key Deer Refuge on Big Pine Key.
 There, the Key deer, as this subspecies of Virginia white-tailed deer are known, are about the size of a big dog.

 Bucks range from 28-32 inches at the shoulder and weigh an average of 80 pounds.
 Does stand 24-28 inches at the shoulder and weigh an average of 65 pounds.

 The refuge was established in 1957 to protect and preserve Key deer and other wildlife.
 It consists of 9,200 acres of critical habitat for hundreds of endemic and migratory species, including 17 federally listed species such as Key deer, lower Keys marsh rabbits, and silver rice rats.

 Make sure to stop by at the Visitors’ Center on the way into the refuge.
-They’ll give you a map, answer any questions you may have, and let you know where the most deer have been found recently.
+They’ll give you a map, answer any questions you may have about Florida Keys deer, and let you know where the most deer have been found recently.

 You might spot deer grazing along the roadside, or you might have to hike back to one of their favorite watering spots to find them.

 But even if you have to take a short walk, the refuge is beautiful, the deer are precious, and it’s absolutely worth it.